david-xhk/binary_tree/README.rst

 Equality tests
 ^^^^^^^^^^^^^^
-Nodes have a special way of testing :meth:`equality <binary_tree.Node.__eq__>`, which is to tentatively compare the :ivar:`~binary_tree.Node.value` of itself and the other object.
+Nodes have a special way of testing :meth:`equality <binary_tree.Node.__eq__>`, which is to tentatively compare the :attr:`~binary_tree.Node.value` of itself and the other object.

-If the other object does not have a :ivar:`~binary_tree.Node.value` attribute, the object itself is taken as the basis of comparison.
+If the other object does not have a :attr:`~binary_tree.Node.value` attribute, the object itself is taken as the basis of comparison.

 This allows the following comparisons to work: